DarryanM/SEM_Group4/use-cases/use-case-10.md

 ## EXTENSIONS

-3. **Role does not exist**:
+3. **Information does not exist**:
-    1. Data Analyst informs that no role exists.
+   1. Organisation informs that no Information on topic exists.

 ## SUB-VARIATIONS